You don’t want to miss these 10 fun things to do in Barcelona!

 Conspicuous in its vibrancy and proud of its quirks, Barcelona is the Spanish city with an infectious buzz.
 From a secret bunker with sweeping views over the metropolis to the ultimate spots to sample Catalan’s most delicacies, here is a list of 10 fun things you simply MUST tick off your Barcelona bucket list!

-1. Feast on Paella, Tapas, and Sangria
+1. Feast on Tapas and Sangria

 2. Marvel at Gaudi’s architectural genius

-If anyone is responsible for shaping the aesthetic of Barcelona, it’s Spain’s most revered architect, Antoni Gaudi.
-From the wondrous La Sagrada Familia, a cathedral that has been under construction since 1882, to Park Guell’s gingerbread-like buildings, every Gaudi piece looks like it was conceptualized for a fairytale.
-Make sure you take time to explore the all the must-see Gaudi sites during your visit!
+There is the wondrous La Sagrada Familia, a cathedral that has been under construction since 1882.
+Then there is Park Guell with its gingerbread-like buildings, Make sure you take time to explore the all the must-see Gaudi sites during your visit!

 For tours around Barcelona of Gaudi’s architecture, check these: